 Lesly Reynaga has made a striking first impression on Texas’ musical landscape, earning the reputation of an artist with “the potential to be an Austin breakout star” (Austin American-Statesman).

-With her new six-song EP, “Dual Passport,” the 26-year-old Latin pop, singer-songwriter caps off a year which has seen her celebrated by iconic musicians, industry leaders and a growing fan base that includes Austin Mayor Steve Adler, who recently introduced her to the stage with the acclamation, “one of our top new artists in this city.
+With her new six-song EP, “Dual Passport,” the 26-year-old pop rock, singer-songwriter caps off a year which has seen her celebrated by iconic musicians, industry leaders and a growing fan base that includes Austin Mayor Steve Adler, who recently introduced her to the stage with the acclamation, “one of our top new artists in this city.
 A favorite of mine, I’ve become a groupie here in the last couple of years.”

 “Dual Passport,” co-produced by Reynaga, was recorded with renowned Texas musicians and producers David Grissom, Michael Ramos, Graham Reynolds and AJ Vallejo.
 A highlight of the EP were two recordings with the involvement of Al Bell, her mentor and an industry legend, formerly chairman and owner of Stax Records and president of Motown Records.

 “I have been associated with many rare and successful artists that have excited me and that I’ve been proud of,” said Bell, who has teamed up with performers ranging from Otis Redding to Prince.
 “But it is always a delightfully shocking phenomenon to me when I meet that artist that I can identify as one-of-a-kind.
 (Lesly’s) the world’s next female singing and guitar-playing rare superstar.”

 Born and raised in Monterrey, Mexico, Reynaga pays homage to her two nationalities on “Dual Passport.”
 The release highlights stories about her childhood and upbringing in Mexico; immigration issues; and her pride calling America home, having recently become a U.S. citizen.